borteo/neat-starter/src/posts/happyness.md

 **I quit my job on the spot.
 Netherlands, here ik kom!**

 The Dutch company covers my one-way flight, 2 weeks of fancy hotel stay ([Hotel Casa Amsterdam]), and hands me a shiny new MacBook Pro.
-Pinch me, it's a dream!
+It's a dream!

 I'd never set foot in the Netherlands before.
 On July 31, 2011, I landed there, ready to embark on a year-long adventure! 🤯

 ![Utrecht - Netherlands (2012)](/static/img/utrecht-min.jpg)